 It will also no longer be possible for one of the parties to contest a divorce brought on the grounds of irreconcilable differences.
 As the Justice department puts it: ‘Marriages are not saved by the ability of one spouse to “contest” a divorce in court.
 Very few divorces are contested but this practice is known to be misused by abusers choosing to contest a divorce purely to continue their coercive and controlling behaviour.’
 (4)

 Preparing to divorce

 If neither of these strategies is right for you, a professional divorce lawyer can be brought in to help you organise your divorce settlement and, if necessary, you can go to court for a judge to decide.
-But turning to a divorce lawyer needn’t be the first recourse.
+But turning to a divorce lawyer needn’t be the first recourse (5).

 A fair outcome

-It’s important to negotiate thoroughly and carefully so that both parties come out of a divorce believing that that agreements around selling or keeping the family home, dividing any other savings or assets, and the payment of any maintenance.
+It’s important to negotiate thoroughly and carefully.
+This could mean both parties come out of a divorce believing reasonable agreements have been made about the family home, other savings or assets, and the payment of any maintenance.
 Resentment and further disagreements could otherwise be reignited in the years ahead, especially if new partners come on to the scene.

 So, it’s important to get a fair settlement and to consider how you will look after yourself in the years ahead.

 When you leave a marriage, especially one that you’ve been in for a long time, you need to ensure that you receive your fair share of all the assets.
 This includes the visible ones – such as the house, the cars, the paintings – and also the less visible, but nevertheless important ones, including savings accounts, investments and pensions.